Momina609-loopzen/Criminal-management-system-/README.md

 ## Working of the System

-When the application starts, sample criminal records are loaded into the system.
-Users interact with a menu-driven interface to perform different operations such as adding, deleting, searching, sorting, and displaying records.
-Criminal relationships are managed using a graph, while the priority queue maintains the highest-risk criminal.
-The system also generates basic crime statistics and displays the time complexity of implemented operations.
+When the application starts, **five preloaded criminal records** are automatically loaded into the system, allowing users to explore and test its functionality without manually entering data.
+Users interact with a menu-driven interface to perform operations such as adding, deleting, searching, sorting, and displaying criminal records.
+Relationships between criminals are represented using a graph, while a priority queue maintains the highest-risk criminal for quick identification.
+The system also generates crime statistics and displays the time complexity of the implemented algorithms.

 ## Technologies Used